CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 * adjusted to 15 ml and use as needed for microscopic or RNA Seq experiments.

 ## Recovering cells from beads
-* To recover a single cell suspension from a reactor, remove reactor from aparatus, allow beads to settle, and remove as much media as possible.
-Fill remaining volume of reactor with pre-warmed 10x TrypLE reagent.
+* To recover a single cell suspension from a reactor, remove reactor from aparatus, allow beads to settle, and remove as much media as possible (e.g. leaving approx. 15ml of media/beads remaining in the reactor).
+Fill remaining volume of reactor with **pre-warmed** [10x TrypLE Select reagent](https://www.thermofisher.com/order/catalog/product/A1217701#/A1217701).
 Return reactor to aparatus and allow rotation to proceed for 10min to remove cells from beads.
-* Transfer bead/cell mix to 50ml conical tube and allow beads to settle.
-Transfer supe to a new tube.
+* After incubation, recover the entire volume through the main port using a 10ml pipette and transfer to a 50ml tube by passing over a 100um cell filter to remove beads.
+Beads and large cell clumps will accumulate on the filter.
+Change to a new filter if clogging occurs as beads accumulate
+* Pass over a 40um cell filter to ensure that no beads have gotten through.
-* Spin cells at 300xg for 8 min to pellet.
-Resuspend pellet in fresh DMEM media.
-Count cells.
-To remove cell clumps, pass suspension over a 75um cell filter
+* Spin 300xg for 8 min to pellet cells.
+* Resuspend in 10ml of media or PBS and pass over a new 40um filter to leave you with a single cell suspension.
+* Count cells on hemocytometer and check viability with trypan blue staining.
+Viability should be nearly 100%, and typical cell recovery is about 6 million cells per reactor.

 ## STLV clean-up